51Degrees/dotNET-Device-Detection/README.md

 * Stream DataSet now exposes information related to the number of readers created and queued in the underlying Pool.
 * Detector module no longer listens for PostAuthorizeRequest if image optimisation is disabled.
 * Changing device detection or image optimisation enabled states will change web.config modules collection to ensure configured to listen for all requests, not just managed code.
+* Changed image optimiser process to reduce memory consumption slightly, and ensure resized image is smaller than the original.

 ### Changes from 3.1.13